-1. Reviewing official - The complaint and any other documents shall be reviewed by the chief judge of the court, or by another judge designated by the chief judge.
-In the event the chief judge is disqualified under Section 4 of this Chapter, or is unavailable to serve under this subsection, the reviewing official shall be designated in accordance with procedures established by the court.
+- 1. Reviewing official The complaint and any other documents shall be reviewed by the chief judge of the court, or by another judge designated by the chief judge.
+In the event the chief judge is disqualified under Section 4 of this Chapter, or is unavailable to serve under this subsection, the reviewing official shall be designated as specified in Section 4.
 In the case of a complaint alleging that an Article III judge has violated rights protected by the Plan, that judge may elect to have a hearing conducted by a judge of another court, as designated by the Judicial Council.
-Any designation of a judge from another court to hear and decide the case shall be arranged by agreement of the chief judges of the affected

-- courts.
-In the case of recusal of a judge for any other reason, a replacement judge will be named by the chief judge of the circuit. - 2.
-Review procedures After notice to the complainant and an opportunity to respond, the chief judge or designee may dismiss in writing any complaint that is found to be frivolous, unduly repetitive of a previous complaint, that fails to state a claim upon which relief may be granted, or that makes claims that were not advanced in mediation.
+Any designation of a judge from another court to hear and decide the case shall be arranged by agreement of the chief judges of the affected courts. - 2.
+Review procedures After notice to the complainant and an opportunity to respond, the chief judge or designee may dismiss in writing any complaint that is found to be frivolous, unduly repetitive of a previous complaint, or that fails to state a claim upon which relief may be granted.
+If the chief judge or designee finds that the investigator's report is well-founded, he or she also may adopt summarily those findings and recommendations.